PennLINC/PennLINC.github.io/docs/DataTasks/FetchingYourData.md

 {: .no_toc}

-When we've finalized a data resource, we share it with authorized lab members from the `/static` mount on the `bblsub` server.
+When we've finalized a data resource, we share it with authorized lab members from the `/static` mount.
 If you're thinking "I'd like to get the region time series from dataset X", or "I need the entire results from qsiprep for dataset Y," this is the best way to do it!